DepledgeLab/DRUMMER/README.md

 ## Updates
 DRUMMER v1.0 has now been released with the following improvements
-- a single output summary file containing all candidate sites across all biological replicates
+- a single output summary file containing all candidate site information across all biological replicates
-- parsing test figure to ensure all reads have been included
+- parsing test figure to confirm that all reads have been included
 - improved tutorials for both human and viral datasets

 ## Table of contents